633 W 5th Street #2890

 This rule is only used in South Dakota and consists of eliminating percentages and changing them for the terms “slight” and “gross.”
 In these cases, each of the parties will be assigned one term.
-Gross negligence means the plaintiff’s negligence was much larger than the other party’s fault, and it usually includes reckless behavior.
+Gross negligence means the plaintiff’s negligence was much larger than the other party’s fault and usually includes reckless behavior.

 On the other hand, slight negligence means their fault was less than the other party, and they will be charged a lesser amount.

 Contributory negligence can be a bit complicated to understand, but it can also be a relief for some plaintiffs who were injured and were partially responsible for the accident.
 In contributory negligence cases, the lawyer will ensure their client gets charged with as little blame as possible at the civil court.

 Therefore, if you want to file a personal injury claim but don’t know where to start, please go ahead and give us a call so our team of fantastic tort lawyers can get started with your case today.
 All you have to do is call (833-LETS-SUE).

 Michael Ehline is an inactive U.S. Marine and world-famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of U.S. history’s largest motorcycle accident settlements.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.